 - Markers use a spreadsheet/form to record the Paper ID and grade for each paper they mark.

 - Once complete, the spreadsheet/form is forwarded to the person moderating their sample.

 - Moderators use that spreadsheet/form to identify the moderation sample.

-- Moderators can then access the required papers via Turnitin Assignments by Group, using the search facility to locate individual papers.
+- Moderators can then access the required papers via the assignment inbox, using the search and filter facilities to locate individual papers.

 - For each paper moderated, the moderator records their comments and mark on the spreadsheet/form.